 A growing number of LLM programs can be studied by distance learning and online learning, where instructors and students communicate online rather than face to face.
 A wide variety of educational media and modes of communication and teaching are used.
-One of the hallmarks of many distance online learning llm programs is that, via flexible, modular class offerings, students can progress through them at their own pace.
-Distance online learning programs have a longer duration than their full time equivalents.
-For LLMs, these typically usually last two to five years instead of one year full time.
-Some distance learning courses require a combination of online and physical communication, where students attend residential sessions.
+One of the hallmarks of many distance learning llm programs is that via flexible, modular class offerings, students can progress through them at their own pace.

 In this increasingly competitive legal world, maintaining a good skills base has never been more important as a way of getting on.
 A distance online learning program can help you to acquire those professional and transferable skills necessary for career advancement without having to take an enforced break from your legal career.
 Distance learning can also be a solution if you want to move sideways into a new area of law that requires the acquisition of new knowledge and skills.

-If you have work and/or family commitments or need to be able to fit your studies around your other commitments, distance learning could be the answer as these courses tend to be highly flexible, allowing participants control over study schedules, to study at a pace and at times best suited to their needs, and to study when and where they choose, as well as how they will be assessed.
+If you have work and/or family commitments or need to be able to fit your studies around your other commitments, distance learning could be the answer.
+These courses tend to be highly flexible, allowing participants control over study schedules, to study at a pace and at times best suited to their needs, and to study when and where they choose.
+Sometimes you can even choose how to be assessed.

-Distance learning can substantially increase the choice of law courses open to you simply because you are not tied to one location; attendance at a particular campus is often not required.
-This means you could have law schools around the world to choose from which can be attractive if you don't want to leave your home town, but don't like what's on offer locally.
+Distance learning can substantially increase the choice of law courses open to you because you are not tied to one location; attendance at a particular campus is often not required.
+This means you could have many law schools from around the world to choose from – this is an attractive option if you don't want to leave your home town, but don't like what's on offer at the local law school.

 Being at work and studying at home will mean that you will not have to forgo your salary, and also your living costs will remain the same.
-This is an important consideration when most distance learning courses are much longer then their full-time equivalents.
+Plus, you will incur no travel costs when attending your classes.
+These are important consideration, especially as most distance learning courses are much longer then their full-time equivalents.

 LLMs by distance learning

 This type of studying does have different requirements and pressures from full time study, which you should be aware of.
-The institution will agree with you a timetable of study and deadlines for supplying essays and assignments, with videos, audio tapes and written materials sent regularly by post or available online to give you the raw materials for your studies.
+The institution will agree with you a timetable of study and deadlines for supplying essays and assignments, with videos, audio tapes and written materials available online to give you the raw materials for your studies.
 You can keep in regular contact with your tutor via e-mail or telephone and it is usual to e-mail your essays to them.
-However in order to be successful in this mode of study read the following checklist:
+However, in order to be successful in this mode of study read the following checklist:

-You will also need dedication and discipline as a distance learning program can be a long haul (usually twice as long as the full time equivalent).
+- You will also need dedication and discipline as a distance learning program can be a long haul (usually at least twice as long as the full-time equivalent).
 It might be daunting, after a long day at work, to then have to undertake several hours of study, but persevere – this is the only way you will attain your goal of gaining a qualification.

 5 steps to a successful relationship with your tutor